List of Hindu temples in Indonesia: Southern Sumatra

-Kuil
+Kovil

 Kovil or koil (kuil in Indonesian) are used to refer Indian Hindu temples.
 Because of the influx of Indian immigrants into Indonesia back in the 19th century, there are numbers of Indian-style temples erected in Indonesian cities, especially in Medan and Jakarta.
 The Indian Hindu temples in Indonesia followed closely the design, style, layout and architecture commonly found in India and neighboring Malaysia and Singapore.
 Tamil Hindus are most concentrated in Medan, North Sumatra.
 There are around 40 Hindu temples in Medan and nearby but only a few Balinese Hindu temples in North Sumatra.
-Balaji Venkateshvara Temple (Pasar IV Padang Bulan, Medan) is developed by Tamil, Telugu, and Malayalam groups.
+Balaji Venkateshvara Temple (Pasar IV Padang Bulan, Medan) is developed by Tamils.
 Punjabis are mostly Sikh and Hindu.
 Most of them mixed these religions and some of them can speak Punjabi.
-Hindi and Sindhi are concentrated in Jakarta and usually open textile and garment business.
+Sindhi peoples are concentrated in Jakarta and usually open textile and garment business.
 There are around 12 Gurudvaras in Indonesia.